Which platforms/OSes/compilers are supported?

-From a programming viewpoint FastFlow is similar to TBB (well, it is also correct to add that TBB is similar to many other programming frameworks that we and the skeletal research community in general are developing starting from two decades right now, see architecture page).
-They both are C++ template libraries and advocate a pattern-based (a.k.a. skeletal) approach to parallel programming.
+From a programming viewpoint FastFlow is similar to TBB (well, it is also correct to add that TBB is similar to many other programming frameworks that we, and the skeleton research community in general, have been developing for two decades, see architecture page).
+They both are C++ template libraries and advocate a pattern-based (a.k.a. skeleton) approach to parallel programming.
 There are two main differences between FastFlow and TBB:

 FastFlow and OpenMP are not very similar.
-OpenMP, differently from FastFlow that is a library, is a pragma-based compiled language extension (à la HPF).
-In OpenMP, if you are expert enough (or lucky enough) to find the correct pragmas and the correct places to put them in the code, you usually succeed to parallelize a code in a very compact way.
-The time and effort required to find and tune these pragmas is not guarantee to be compact at all; performance tuning can be particularly annoying since the programmer has no or little control on decisions made by the compiler (unless exploiting quite complex pragma combinations).
+OpenMP, different from FastFlow which is a library, is a pragma-based compiled language extension (à la HPF).
+In OpenMP, if you are expert enough (or lucky enough) to find the correct pragmas and the correct places to put them in the code, you usually succeed in parallelising code in a very compact way.
+The time and effort required to find and tune these pragmas is not guaranteed to be small; performance tuning can be particularly annoying since the programmer has little or no control over decisions made by the compiler (unless using quite complex pragma combinations).
 OpenMP is usually quite good in the parallelisation of coarse grain loops.
-In version 3 also parts of a loop can be parallelized via task extension, which make it possible the offloading on an “unstructured” accelerator; the performance achievable in this way is usually suboptimal.
-FastFlow follows another approach providing the programmer with a set of patterns with a standard semantic and the possibility to modify it via OO mechanisms (overloading methods).
-OpenMP does not currently effectively supports streaming and Divide&Conqueur paradigm (even if several proposal in these regards exist).
+In version 3 parts of a loop can also be parallelized via task extension, which makes possible offloading on an “unstructured” accelerator; the performance achievable in this way is usually suboptimal.
+FastFlow follows another approach providing the programmer with a set of patterns with a standard semantics and the possibility to modify it via OO mechanisms (overloading methods).
+OpenMP does not currently effectively support streaming and Divide&Conqueur paradigms (even if several proposals in this regards exist).

 To appear, we are working on it.

-The FastFlow accelerator is an extension of the FastFlow framework aiming at simplifying the porting of existing sequential code to multicore.
-A FastFlow accelerator is software device defined as a composition of FastFlow patterns (e.g.
+The FastFlow accelerator is an extension of the FastFlow framework aimed at simplifying the porting of existing sequential code to multicore.
+A FastFlow accelerator is a software device defined as a composition of FastFlow patterns (e.g.

 pipe(S1,farm(S2)), …) that can be started independently from the main flow of control; one or more accelerators can be (dynamically) started in one application.
-Each accelerator exhibits a well-defined parallel semantics that depend from its particular patter composition.
+Each accelerator exhibits a well-defined parallel semantics that depend on its particular pattern composition.
 Tasks can be asynchronously offloaded (so-called self-offloaded) onto an accelerator.
 Results from accelerators can be returned to the caller thread either in a blocking or non-blocking fashion.
-FastFlow accelerators enable programmers to 1) create a stream of tasks from a loop or a recursive call; 2) parallelize kernels of code changing the original code in very local way (as an example a part of a loop body).
-A FastFlow accelerator typically work in non-blocking fashion on a subset of cores of the CPUs, but can be transiently suspended to release hardware resources to efficiently manage non-contiguous bursts of tasks.
+FastFlow accelerators enable programmers to 1) create a stream of tasks from a loop or a recursive call; 2) parallelize kernels of code changing the original code only in very local way (for example, a part of a loop body).
+A FastFlow accelerator typically works in non-blocking fashion on a subset of cores of the CPUs, but can be transiently suspended to release hardware resources to efficiently manage non-contiguous bursts of tasks.

 Fastflow cannot be directly compared to OpenCL or CUDA, it rather complements them (currently, at least).
-OpenCL and CUDA are designed to execute a SIMD code onto a hardware accelerator, they are at the same level of abstraction of Fastflow low-level programming layer.
-On the contrary, Fastflow has been mainly designed to efficiently execute parallel code onto the cores of the CPU (of a SMP platform, currently).
+OpenCL and CUDA are designed to execute a SIMD code onto a hardware accelerator: they are at the same level of abstraction as the Fastflow low-level programming layer.
+On the contrary, Fastflow has been designed mainly to efficiently execute parallel code onto the cores of the CPU (of a SMP platform, currently).

-Fastflow (at high-level programming layer) provides the programmer with an effective way of exploiting parallel program orchestration (efficient synchronizations, scheduling, etc.) by means of parallel programming orchestration templates (i.e. skeletons).
+Fastflow (at the high-level programming layer) provides the programmer with an effective means of exploiting parallel program orchestration (efficient synchronizations, scheduling, etc.) by means of parallel programming orchestration templates (i.e. skeletons).
 Skeletons are higher-order entities (i.e. object factories) that should be filled with your own C++/C sequential code.
-This code can include your own accelerator code (OpenCL, CUDA, SSE, etc.), but Fastflow currently neither provides any special assist in exploiting that code nor help the programmer in the parallelization of that code.
-An example of the joint usage of Fastflow+SSE3 can be found in the Smith-Waterman application (see Fastflow tarball).
+This code can include your own accelerator code (OpenCL, CUDA, SSE, etc.), but Fastflow currently neither provides any special assist in exploiting that code nor does it help the programmer in the parallelization of that code.
+An example of the joint use of Fastflow+SSE3 can be found in the Smith-Waterman application (see Fastflow tarball).

-Yes, theoretically yes.
-Designing Fastflow we envision it also as a mean to ease and experiment the high-level programming of hardware accelerators, that is currently nearly a nightmare.
-To do that, we need to extend the generation strategy from high-level to low-level layer in the Fastflow stack considering an extended low-level layer that includes accelerator instruction (or accelerator access API).
+Yes, theoretically.
+In designing Fastflow we envisage it also as a means of easing the high-level programming of hardware accelerators, which is currently almost a nightmare.
+To do that, we need to extend the generation strategy from the high-level to the low-level layer in the Fastflow stack by considering an extended low-level layer that includes accelerator instruction (or accelerator access API).
 Extending that generation strategy while maintaining high-performance is not trivial.
 FastFlow accelerator is a step ahead in this direction.
-Using the self-offloading technique, FastFlow program can be almost automatically transformed into a programmable software accelerator, i.e. a device running on idle CPU cores that can be used as it were a programmable hardware accelerator.
+Using the self-offloading technique, a FastFlow program can be almost automatically transformed into a programmable software accelerator, i.e. a device running on idle CPU cores that can be used as if it were a programmable hardware accelerator.
 The function to be offloaded on the FastFlow accelerator can be easily derived from pre-existing sequential code.
 We emphasize in particular the effective trade-off between human productivity and execution efficiency of the approach.
 More details can be found in TR-10-03.

 Building a streaming network on top of SPSC queues means potentially using many queues, even if they are automatically generated and assembled in MPMC queues.
 Details about the implementation of the FastFlow's SPSC queues can be found here.

 An empty SPSC queue on a 64bit platform has a size of 144 bytes.
-Queues are thought to store memory pointers, thus a queue of size
+Queues are considered to store memory pointers, and so a queue of size

 144+64*k bytes.
 Typically, a SPSC queue is just few KBytes.

-Not that much since thread are typically not connected by a complete graph, but according to skeleton synchronization schema that is not typically complete.
+Not very much since threads are typically not connected by a complete graph, but according to the skeleton synchronization schema that is not typically complete.
 As an example, the

 pipeline skeleton with n stages requires